 "I don’t think Robinson was trying to hurt Patrick on the play at all.
 It was just unfortunate.
 He landed kind of funny.
 If the foul would’ve occurred and it was flagrant and Patrick landed on both feet and not his wrist, nobody would be talking about it today.
 So I don’t think there was any ill intent there at all."

-Williams' regular season ends with averages of 6.6 points and 2.2 rebounds in 25 minutes per game.
+If Williams misses the rest of the campaign, his regular season will end with averages of 6.6 points and 2.2 rebounds in 25 minutes per game.
 He missed three of the team's four preseason contests with an ankle sprain, then was hampered early in the regular season by a shoulder sprain.
 A somber tone after Williams followed up a rookie season in which he started 71 of 72 games with a strong Summer League showing.